 The development of the Chinese language took thousands of years and several dynasties to complete.
 Different forms of Chinese are spoken in different parts of China.
 Today, Mandarin Chinese and Cantonese are the most prominent forms of the language.

 Greek made its first appearance in 1450 BC.
-About 13 million people living in modern world Cyprus, Albania and Greece, and the Black Sea speak the ancient Greek language as their common language.
-Its long history makes Greek one of the oldest among the languages spoken in Europe.
+About 13 million people live in the modern world Cyprus, Albania and Greece, and the Black Sea speak the ancient Greek language as their common language.
+Its long history makes Greek one of the oldest languages spoken in Europe.
 The first confirmed Mycenaean Greek runs back to 1450 BCE.

 Modern Greek is the national language in Cyprus and Greece as well as one of the official languages of the European Union.
-It is also an official language on the EU and and the primary language of Greek communities around the world and in Turkey, Albania and Italy.
+It is also an official language in the EU and the primary language of Greek communities around the world and in Turkey, Albania, and Italy.

 The ancient Egyptian language is considered one of the 10 oldest languages in the world, as it is already about 4,700 years old.
 It is the oldest known language in Egypt.
 The first complete sentence in Ancient Egyptian traces back to 2690 BCE.
 Autobiographical writings found on walls of Egyptian tombs were said to be created around 2600 BC to 2000 BC.
 In Egypt, the language is the country’s oldest and most spoken language.

 Proto language hieroglyphs that were found in the country, dates back about 600 years before the appearance of complete texts in Egyptian.
 A post from a temple gate in Philae that was recently discovered had hieroglyphics that were from the year 396 CE.
 It was also around this time that written records done in Tamil were found.

 Egyptian is still in use today as the Coptic Church’s liturgical language.